Field Research Masterclass

 We’ll start by identifying where in the world you will learn the most, from cultural hotspots to leading edge technology use, the optimal length of time on the ground, and the methods that will be most effective to achieve your goal.

-Building on the morning session, I’ll show you how to identify and hire a trusted local team anywhere in the world, to complement strengths, mitigate weaknesses, and best addresses the needs of the project.
+I’ll show you how to identify and hire a trusted local team anywhere in the world, to complement strengths, mitigate weaknesses, and best addresses the needs of the project.

 I’ll reveal the Studio D participant recruiting process, how to obtain the very best participants, save money on recruiting agencies, and how the local network produced by a project can generate organisational value long after the project is over.